momiji15/rladies_johannesburg_rspatial/README.md

 # rladies_johannesburg_rspatial
-This is a repo to store the presentation for the R-Ladies Johannesburg Workshop.
+This is the presentation for the R-Ladies Workshop on September 7th, 2020.